ppchhabra/website/aboutme.md

 ### Research Interests

-These are topics I'm broadly interested in: New product development / service design, empirical operations, teams, patents, digital marketplaces and gig economy.
+These are the topics I'm broadly interested in: Empirical Operations Management, Operations of Online Marketplaces, New Product Development, Crowdfunding, Innovation, Interface of Operations, Marketing and Finance.

 ### My History